sakshi-singla-1735/omnia/discovery/roles/README.md

 # Discovery Roles Overview

-This directory contains Ansible roles for the Omnia discovery and provisioning process.
+This directory contains Ansible roles for the Omnia node discovery and provisioning process.
 Each role handles a specific aspect of cluster node discovery, configuration, and service deployment.

 ## Active Roles